-- > Our HGA Operating Unit primarily underwrites low-severity, short-tailed commercial property/casualty insurance products in the standard market marketed through a network of approximately 190 independent agents primarily serving businesses in the non-urban areas of Texas, New Mexico, Oregon, Idaho, Montana and Washington. - > Our TGA Operating Unit primarily offers general liability, commercial automobile and commercial property policies in the excess and surplus lines market to small- to medium-sized businesses that do not meet the underwriting requirements of standard insurers.
-Our TGA Operating Unit markets its products through 38 independent general agencies with offices in Texas, Louisiana, Oklahoma and Arkansas, as well as approximately 750 independent retail agents in Texas. - > Our Phoenix Operating Unit offers non-standard personal automobile policies marketed through approximately 1,155 independent retail agents in Texas, New Mexico, Arizona, Oklahoma, Arkansas, Idaho, Oregon and Washington. - > Our Aerospace Operating Unit offers general aviation property/casualty insurance primarily for private and small commercial aircraft and airports, which products are marketed through approximately 215 independent specialty brokers in 47 states.
+- Our HGA Operating Unit primarily underwrites lower-severity, short-tailed commercial property/casualty insurance products in the standard market.
+These products are distributed through a network of approximately 200 independent agents primarily serving businesses in the non-urban areas of Texas, New Mexico, Oregon, Idaho, Montana and Washington. - Our TGA Operating Unit primarily offers general liability, commercial automobile and commercial property policies in the excess and surplus lines market.
+These products are offered to small- to medium-sized businesses that often do not meet the underwriting requirements of standard insurers.

+The TGA Operating Unit markets its products through 39 independent general agencies with offices in Texas, Louisiana, Oklahoma and Arkansas, as well as approximately 730 independent retail agents throughout Texas.

+- Our Phoenix Operating Unit offers non-standard personal automobile policies that generally provide the minimum limits of liability coverage mandated by state law to drivers who find it difficult to obtain insurance from standard carriers.
+These policies are marketed through approximately 1,640 independent retail agents in eleven states. - Our Aerospace Operating Unit offers general aviation property/ casualty insurance primarily for private and small commercial aircraft and airports, which is marketed through approximately 200 independent specialty brokers in 47 states.